 Meet your colleagues: The most important resources to your professional education are the human beings involved.
 BAC instructors have an unparalleled range of diverse experiences, but what brings them together on our campus is their desire to enrich the lives of others in the classroom.
 Get to know their names and their stories.
 Connecting with your fellow classmates will help you get the assignment sheet you lost, but even in saying a simple friendly "hello," you are beginning to construct a powerful network that will learn and grow along with you.
 It is astounding the number of BAC graduates who begin design firms (or families!) with their classmates after graduation.

-Get involved in Campus Life: Becky Anderson, Coordinator of Student Activities, sends you an all-student email each Wednesday and maintains www.thebacstudentdevelopmentblog.blogspot.com as your virtual guide to events, scholarships, competitions, and new ideas.
-Reading it can really be worth cash money to you.
-If you can think of a club or activity that the BAC lacks, Becky can help you figure out how to make things happen.
+Get involved in Student Activities and Leadership: Becky Anderson, Coordinator of Student Activities and Leadership worked closely with students to create 108 campus activities and ten lectures last year.
+There are six great student organizations to connect with, and if you can think of a club or activity that the BAC lacks, Becky can help you figure out how to make things happen.

-Manage your time, balance your time: Design is not necessarily the hardest thing you can study, but it may well be the most time-consuming.
-The right side of your brain is the part that adores imagining new things, and exploring spatial relationships through drawings, models, and computer programs.
-The left side of your brain keeps you on-schedule.
-Design is a whole-brain activity, and procrastination is the enemy of the realistic workload.
+Manage your time, balance your time: Often the biggest challenge for a beginning BAC student is to figure out how to balance work, school and life.
 Learning to use your time wisely might be the most valuable skill for a student, just as it is for a design professional who charges by the hour.
 This includes making time for sleep, family, friends, and fun, in addition to academics and practice.